 Variations of the Diffie-Hellman key exchange

 The Diffie-Hellman key exchange can be implemented in a number of different ways, and it has also provided the basis for several other algorithms.
-Some of these implementations provide authorization, while others have various cryptographic features such as perfect forward secrecy.
+Some of these implementations provide authorization, while others have various cryptographic features, such as perfect forward secrecy.
+Perfect Forward Secrecy ensures that even if a long-term encryption key is compromised in the future, it cannot be used to decrypt past communications.

 Elliptic-curve Diffie-Hellman takes advantage of the algebraic structure of elliptic curves to allow its implementations to achieve a similar level of security with a smaller key size.
 A 224-bit elliptic-curve key provides the same level of security as a 2048-bit RSA key.
 This can make exchanges more efficient and reduce the storage requirements.